Satisfactory Academic Progress Requirements for Financial Aid Recipients

 Students are eligible to receive financial aid until they have attempted a maximum of 150 percent of the minimum number of credits required for the degree or certificate (189 credits for undergraduates), or completed all the requirements to receive their degree or certificate.
 At 158 credits the financial aid office will have the Registrar determine if a student can mathematically complete the degree within the maximum timeframe of a 150%.
 If the student can't complete his/her degree within the 150% maximum time frame, the student can appeal.

 The appeal should explain why the degree could not be completed within the time frame allotted and should indicate the amount of additional time needed.
 The student must attach documentation from his advisor that substantiates the appeal and indicates the plan to finish the student's degree successfully.
 If the appeal is approved, the student will be place on an academic plan and monitored each term to ensure the plan/degree is completed as outlined.

 The maximum time frame for state aid recipients is 125%.
 Transfer students will be evaluated based on the transfer credits accepted toward the degree and credits attempted at Whitworth.
 Attempted credits include any repeated courses.
 Students with double majors or students who change majors are still held to this maximum time frame requirement.
 Please note, some federal and state financial aid programs have maximum time limits or funding limits that are not affected by an appeal.
 For example, the Stafford and Perkins Loan programs have undergraduate aggregate loan limits.
 In addition, the Subsidized Stafford loan for new borrowers as of July 1, 2013, has a time-frame limit such that a student may not receive Direct Subsidized Loans for more than 150% of the published length of her program.
 This is called your "maximum eligibility period."
 For undergraduate students at Whitworth that would be six years or 12 full-time-enrollment semesters.

-Whitworth's undergraduate academic scholarships are awarded for four consecutive years of full-time study.
+Whitworth's undergraduate academic scholarships are offered for four consecutive years of full-time study.
 In order for a student to finish her degree within the four years, at least 30 credits or more should be finished each year.
 Transfer-scholarship recipients will be eligible to receive institutional scholarships based on the class standing they are assigned upon admission and evaluation by the registrar's office (i.e., a junior transfer student will have two years of scholarship eligibility).

 Reinstatement of Eligibility